tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 This analysis can be valuable for businesses, policymakers, and professionals seeking to navigate the evolving tech job market.

 This project focuses on exploring and cleaning a dataset of layoffs.
 The goal is to perform data analysis, derive insights, and provide a clear understanding of trends in the dataset.
 The project involves three primary steps: data cleaning, data exploration and data visualization.

+### Files in the Project
+#### Data Exploration - (layoffs dataset).sql
+This SQL script explores the layoffs dataset to identify trends, relationships, and key metrics.
+Key steps include:

+- Data summary and structure examination
+- Querying for layoff trends by industry, date, and company

+#### Data Cleaning - (layoffs dataset).sql
+This SQL script cleans the layoffs dataset by handling issues such as missing values, inconsistencies, and formatting problems.
+Key steps include:

+- Identifying and handling null values
+- Removing duplicates
+- Standardizing data types for key columns (e.g., date, numerical values)
+- Renaming columns for clarity.

+#### layoffs.csv
+This CSV file contains the raw data used in the analysis.

-### DATA OVERVIEW
+##### DATA OVERVIEW
 The dataset used for this project is sourced from Kaggle; and the data availability is from when COVID-19 was declared as a pandemic i.e. 11 March 2020 till (20 July 2024).

 Dataset -> [Layoffs Dataset](https://www.kaggle.com/datasets/swaptr/layoffs-2022)